medavox/distribackup/docs/Design Document.md

 main use case is large, rarely-changing binary files such as images and videos optimised for networks with low common uptime

-I've been working all along under the (secret) assumption that my network will be resistant to attack and takedown requests, ie there's no central "hub" (as defined below) without which the network fails.
+I've been working all along under the (unwritten) assumption that my network will be resistant to attack and takedown requests, ie there's no central "hub" (as defined below) without which the network fails.

 However making an easy photo/video sharing ad backup solution doesn't require this robustness.

-How do we reconcile these two viewpoints satisfiably -- ie without compromising goals of either?
+How do we reconcile these two viewpoints acceptably -- ie without compromising the goals of either?

 You could have selection of a new central hub if the incumbent one "fails" - becomes unavailable, or notifies spokes of withdrawal, etc...